 Wrap the male threads of the union body with plumber's tape by tightly wrapping two to three complete wraps of the tape around the threads in the same “tightening” direction as the threads (clockwise as you look at the opening).

 Carefully seat the copper water inlet tube (bottom tube in photo) from the water shutoff valve into the solenoid, and tighten the compression nut snugly.

 Make sure one end of the water feed tube (top tube in photo) is in position at the top of the humidifier trough, then carefully set the copper water inlet feed line from the humidifier into the solenoid, and again tighten the compression nut snugly.

 Turn the water supply back on by turning the valve handle counter-clockwise until fully open.
 Check for leaks.

 Connect the wire leads on the new 24-volt solenoid to the humidistat wiring by twisting the wires together and securing them with wire nuts.

 Complete and Test the Installation

 Your installation is now complete.
-While the furnace is running, temporarily turn the humidistat up to about 80%, or until you hear it click on.
+While the furnace is running, temporarily turn the humidistat up to about 80 percent, or until you hear it click on.
 Water should now be flowing into the humidifier.
-Wait minute or two and then check the humidifier drain to make sure water is flowing through the humidifier.
-If you see drips coming out of the drain or the end of the humidifier drain pipe, your installation is successful.
+Wait a minute or two and then check the humidifier drain to make sure water is flowing through the humidifier.
+If you see drips coming out of the drain or the end of the humidifier drain pipe, your installation has been successful.